-In computer networks, proxy server acts as intermediary for queries from internet users seeking resources from other servers.
-User joins the proxy server, requesting some service, such as webpage, connection, file or other resource available from other server and the proxy server estimates the request as a way to control and simplify its’ complexity.
-Nowadays, most proxy servers facilitate the access to the content on the World Wide Web (WWW).
+In computer networks, a proxy server acts as an intermediary for queries from internet users seeking resources from other servers.
+User joins the proxy server, requesting some service, such as a webpage, connection, file or other resources available from other servers and the proxy server estimates the request as a way to control and simplify it’s complexity.
+Nowadays, most proxy servers facilitate access to the content on the World Wide Web (WWW).

 A proxy server has plenty of potential purposes including: